AcidBurnHen/icecream-on-deman-jest-practice/README.md

   - didnt work because images were getting populated asynchronously from axios call
 - await findAllByRole
   - used this for asynchronous DOM updates of element instead of getAllByRole

+## Debugging tests tips

+- I can use test.only() to run only that test
+- I can use test.skip() to skip only a particular test

+### await waitFor()

+- waitFor waits for any period of time neccessary for the expectations to pass
+- this is useful for testing mock API calls that I need to wait for